saidfreeds13/Social_syntax_of_street_networks/README.md

 E. [Publications]()

 ## Introduction
-Nowadays, more often than not former industrial areas experience the consequences of being "left-behind"[].
-"Left-behindness" entails a variety of socio-spatial externalities such as physical deterioration of infrastructure[], an increased social tension[], stigmatization[].
-These are what an American geographer Ed Soja called "metropolarities"[]: new (nonlinear) forms of social inequality and increased social contrasts.
-To initiate a more evidence-based regeneration projects and policy for these areas, a deep understanding of the exisitng space-society relationships is required, more so in the context of post-socialist cities.
+Nowadays, more often than not former industrial areas experience the consequences of being "left-behind"[^1].
+"Left-behindness" entails a variety of socio-spatial externalities such as physical deterioration of infrastructure[^2], an increased social tension[^3], stigmatization[^4].
+These are what an American geographer Ed Soja called "metropolarities"[^5]: new (nonlinear) forms of social inequality and increased social contrasts.
+To initiate a more evidence-based regeneration projects and policy for these areas, a deep understanding of the exisitng space-society relationships is required, more so in the context of post-socialist cities [^6].
 It is in the scope of this thesis to identify and characterise the forms of (paradoxical) relationships between the spatial morphology and social organization of space in the former industrial neighborhoods.
 A street-network, and a street as its element, are suggested as a perspective unit of analysis, allowing for porous movement between a micro-level and a meso-level scales.
-The city of interest is St. Petersburg (Russia) which has an immense territory of previous industrial use now referred to as "Gray Belt"[].
-The theoretical foundation is the research movement dubbed "Spatial Cultures," which emerged under the influence of Émile Durkheim’s sociology and the Space Syntax theory of Hillier and Hanson.
+The city of interest is St. Petersburg (Russia) which has an immense territory of previous industrial use now referred to as "Gray Belt".
+The theoretical foundation of the research is the movement dubbed "Spatial Cultures" which emerged under the influence of Émile Durkheim’s sociology and the Space Syntax theory of Hillier and Hanson[^7].

-[1]: My reference
+[^1]: Soja E. W. My Los Angeles: From Urban Restructuring to Regional Urbanization.
+Berkeley, Los Angeles, London: University of California Press, 2014.
+[^2]: Fraser A., Clark A. Damaged hardmen: Organized crime and the half-life of deindustrialization // Br.
+J. Sociol. — 2021. — Vol. 72. — P. 1062–1076. — DOI: https://doi.org/10.1111/1468-4446.12828.
+[^3]: Linkon S. L. The half-life of deindustrialization: Working-class writing about economic restructuring. — Ann Arbor: University of Michigan Press, 2018.
+[^4]: Vanke A. Co-existing structures of feeling: Senses and imaginaries of industrial neighbourhoods // The Sociological Review. — 2024. — Vol. 72, № 2. — P. 276–300. — DOI: 10.1177/00380261221149540.
+[^5]: Soja E. W. Postmetropolis.
+Critical Studies of Cities and Regions.
+Malden: Blackwell, 2000.
+Pp. 264–297
+[^6]: Golubchikov O., Badyina A., Makhrova A. The Hybrid Spatialities of Transition: Capitalism, Legacy and Uneven Urban Economic Restructuring // Urban Studies.
+2014.
+Vol. 51, № 4.
+P. 617–633.
+[^7]: Spatial Cultures: Towards a New Social Morphology of Cities Past and Present / Ed. by S. Griffiths, A. Von Lünen. — London; New York: Routledge, 2016. — P. 23.

 ## A. The Block-Scheme of the method ##
 Street-network morphology is operationalized via Space Syntax.
 Its key measuresare Integration and Choice calculated for street segments.
 One can prepare the dataset with syntactic measures in a QGis module "Graph Analysis".